Private Placements—Evaluate the Risks before Placing Them in Your Portfolio

 - Ask whether the private placement is being sold on a conditional or contingency basis.
 These types of private placements are designed to be concluded only when certain conditions are met, such as a specific dollar amount invested by a given date.
 If so, there should be specific information regarding whether the proceeds from sales of securities received prior to the contingency being satisfied may be accessed by the issuer.
 If any specified conditions or contingencies are not met, the offering document should clearly state that investors will be refunded their investment amount.
 If there are no contingencies, be wary.
 An offering that may proceed without a minimum level of investments or other conditions could be a red flag, as the issuer can use the proceeds immediately, regardless of the amount raised from other investors.

 - Be extremely wary of private placements you hear about through spam emails or cold calling.
 They are very often fraudulent.
-A legitimate investment salesperson must be properly licensed, and his or her firm must be registered with FINRA, the SEC and a state securities regulator—depending on the type of business the firm conducts.
+A legitimate broker must be properly licensed, and his or her firm must be registered with FINRA, the SEC and a state securities regulator—depending on the type of business the firm conducts.
 To check the background of a broker or investment adviser, use FINRA's BrokerCheck.
+(Note: officers, directors and other persons associated with an issuer may sell securities of that issuer without being licensed, so long as they are not compensated for the transaction and meet other conditions of SEC Rule 3a4-1.)
 If you suspect fraud or believe you are being treated unfairly by a securities professional or firm, File a Complaint with FINRA.

 - Ask and check.
 Ask if the investment professional selling the private placement is registered with FINRA or the SEC.
 Then check to see if this is in fact the case.